Boarders/slick-blog/site/posts/halting1.md

                         \mathrm{then} \; 1 \;
                         \mathrm{else} \; n * \;\mathrm{fact} (n - 1)
 $$
-In the lambda calculus we can't refer to the variable we are defining and so instead we make use of a fixed point combinator:
+In the lambda calculus we can't refer to the variables we are defining in their body and so instead we make use of a fixed point combinator like so:
 $$
   \mathrm{fact} = \Y ( \la{f} \la{n} \mathrm{if}\; n = 0\;
                         \mathrm{then} \; 1 \;
                         \mathrm{else} \; n * f \; (n - 1))
 $$

-Given this, and supposing such a term $\h$ does indeed exist.
-Then introduce the following terms:
+Given this, and supposing we are given such a $\h$ term as above.
+We then introduce the following terms:

   $$
      \begin{aligned}